-Jeffry (they, them, their) is currently a Doctoral Assistant for the Department of Educational Leadership at Ball State University, where they are working on an EdD and researching career education, professional identity development, and career development curriculum.
-Before deciding to work on their doctorate full-time, Jeffry served at Earlham College for almost 5 years as a career coach and Assistant Director of Career Education (during which Jeffry has been active in CDPI), specializing in developing career education curriculum and integrating a career everywhere model through partnerships with faculty.
-Jeffry started their higher education career as a historian before transitioning into student affairs to focus on experiential education and international experiences of students before serendipitously finding their way into career development work (where they are able to continue identifying as an experiential educator).
+Jeffry (they, them, their) is currently a Doctoral Assistant for the Department of Educational Leadership at Ball State University, where they are working on an Ed.D. in Higher Education researching career education, professional identity development, and career development curriculum.
+Before deciding to work on their doctorate full-time, Jeffry served at Earlham College for almost 5 years as a career coach and Assistant Director of Career Education (during which Jeffry has been active in CDPI), specializing in developing and teaching career development curriculum.
+Jeffry started their higher education career as a historian before transitioning into student affairs to focus on experiential education and international experiences of students before finding their their into career development work (where they are able to continue identifying as an experiential educator).

-As the Professional Development Coordinator for CDPI, Jeffry is excited to work with the board and members to build professional development goals, collaborate on planning effective programming, and support the growth of career development professionals around the state of Indiana.
+As the Director of Professional Development and Education for CDPI, Jeffry is excited to work with the board and members to build professional development goals, collaborate on planning effective programming, and to support the growth of career development professionals around the state of Indiana.
 This work is exciting because of the immediate impact on students through improved coaching and instruction.

 Sam serves as the Assistant Director for Career Curriculum at Ball State University Career Center.
 She began her role at the career center in 2016 working as a career coach for students communication, media, fine arts, and design as well as a faculty resource for career curriculum development and integration.She earned both her undergraduate and master’s degrees in Communication and her doctorate in Adult, Community, and Higher Education, all from Ball State University.
 Sam loves finding creative ways to create interactive presentations and experiences for both faculty and students.
 When not working, you will often find her going on adventures with her daughter Maddie and dogs Jack (yorkipoo) and Ollie (border collie mix).
 This is her first term as Secretary.